CSA "Plastics used in agriculture and for food: uses, properties and impacts"

 "Plastics used in agriculture and for food: uses, properties and impacts"

-Because of low cos and many other interesting properties, plastics are increasingly used in the agricultural and food system, mainly to protect crops, conserve forage and package food.
+Because of low cost and many other interesting properties, plastics are increasingly used in the agricultural and food system, mainly to protect crops, conserve forage and package food.
 However, this use is accompanied by increases in plastic pollution.
 This is the backdrop to the issues surrounding the uses, properties and impacts of plastics, which are of concern to society and public authorities in France, Europe and internationally.

 To shed light on these issues, the French Agency for ecological transition (ADEME) and the Ministries in charge of agriculture, food and ecological transition requested a collective scientific assessment to INRAE and the CNRS.
 The study was carried out by a multidisciplinary group of around thirty European scientists.
 It reviews the scientific knowledge available on plastics used in agriculture and for food, from their production to their fate in the environment.